shaunsmith/functionslab/8-Functions-Clients-SDK.md

 The first line creates an instance of `ConfigFileAuthenticationDetailsProvider` which will read the `~/.oci/config` file and attempt to authenticate with OCI.
-In this case it uses the "DEFAULT" profile but it can be configured to read any declared profile.
+In this case it uses the "workshop" profile but it can be configured to read any declared profile.

 ```java